“90% of the most successful content marketers prioritize educating their audience over promoting their company's sales message”

 So understand and flex your voice depending on a channel’s unspoken house rules.

 Authenticity in communication is key.
-People don’t like to be preached at by faceless brands who don’t get it.
+People don’t like to be preached to by faceless brands who don’t get it.

 You wouldn’t build a house without the right tools, delivering on a content strategy well means understanding what tools are available and how to use them well.
 And more often than not, it can be a matter of tool overkill.
 Stick to one or two great tools to gather data and try to visualise it one dashboard with clear KPIs where possible.
 Some tools we often see used by clients are: Geckoboard, Kissmetrics, Google Datastudio